-Continuing on the Research of “Top 25 Digital Startup ideas and technologies for 2017” In this section, we evaluate and highlight aspects of “Trend #14 Technologies from Self-Driving cars”
+Continuing on the review of “Top 25 Digital Startup ideas and technologies for 2017” In this section, we evaluate and highlight aspects of “Trend #14 Technologies from Self-Driving cars”

 Modern automobiles have come a long way from the time Karl Benz invented Patent-Motorwagen in 1886, and the widely accessible mass cars 1908 Model T manufactured by the Ford Motor Company.